Man fought to open hatch during China-bound flight from Seattle - FBI

 The incident came weeks after a similar incident aboard an American Airlines flight from Los Angeles to Honolulu, in which a Turkish passenger tried to force his way toward the plane's cockpit, triggering a bomb scare that prompted the U.S. military to scramble fighter jets to escort the plane to its landing.

-(Reporting by Steve Gorman in Los Angeles; Editing by Sandra Maler)
+Reporting by Steve Gorman in Los Angeles; Editing by Sandra Maler